 We prefer to make this a year-round activity but it culminates in February each year when we vote for the pubs we want to go into the guide that will be published in October in readiness for the following year.

 Pubs are selected on several key factors but most important is beer quality.
 Beer quality however is so often a barometer of everything else and if a pub keeps a good pint it generally excels at being a pub!

-To see details on all pubs in the branch, visit the Essex Pubs Database.
+To see details on all pubs in the branch, and others, visit WhatPub.

 You can help by letting us know of any pubs you visit in the area that have great beer but aren't on the list below, or let us know of any poor experiences you may have in any that are listed.